 (I) If the Development has an existing LURA with the Department, the Development Owner will comply with the existing restrictions.

 (2) Applicant Eligibility Certification.
-A certification of the information in this subchapter as well as Subchapter B of this chapter must be executed by any individuals required to be listed on the organizational chart and also identified in 10 TAC §11.1(d)(30), the definition of Control.
+A certification of the information in this subchapter as well as Subchapter B of this chapter must be executed by any individuals required to be listed on the organizational chart and also demonstrating Control).
 The certification must identify the various criteria relating to eligibility requirements associated with multifamily funding from the Department, including but not limited to the criteria identified under §11.202 of this chapter (relating to Ineligible Applicants and Applications).

 (3) Architect Certification Form.
-The certification, addressing all of the accessibility requirements applicable to the Development Site, must be executed by the Development engineer or accredited architect after careful review of the Department’s accessibility requirements. (§2306.6722; §2306.6730) The certification must include a statement describing how the accessibility requirements relating to Unit distribution will be met and certification that they have reviewed and understand the Department's fair housing educational materials posted on the Department's website as of the beginning of the Application Acceptance Period.
-The certification must also include the following statement, "“all persons who have a property interest in this plan hereby acknowledge that the Department may publish the full plan on the Department'sDepartment’s website, release the plan in response to a request for public information, and make other use of the plan as authorized by law.".”
-An acceptable, but not required, form of such statement may be obtained in the Multifamily Programs Procedures Manual.
+The certification, addressing all of the accessibility requirements applicable to the Development Site, must be executed by the Development engineer or accredited architect after careful review of the Department’s accessibility requirements. (§2306.6722; §2306.6730)

 (4) Notice, Hearing, and Resolution for Tax-Exempt Bond Developments.
 In accordance with Tex.
 Gov't Code, §2306.67071, the following actions must take place with respect to the filing of an Application and any Department awards for a Tax-Exempt Bond Development.